ye-kyaw-thu/MTRSS/WAT2021/README.md

 ## Experiments

+The followings are the brief explanation of three experiments that we implemented for WAT2021 en-my, my-en share task:

 ### Hybrid Translation with XML Markup (YCC-MT1 Team, en-my)
    Sometimes we have external knowledge that we want to bring to the SMT decoder.
 We plug in XML markup based translations for transliterated words to the decoder without changing the PBSMT, HPBSMT and OSM models.